 The following are acceptable for evaluation:

-original research papers, review papers, case presentations or reports, as well
+original research papers, systematic reviews, case presentations or reports, as

 committee.
 Editorials will be requested and approved by the editorial committee.